wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/amazon-s3-bucket-service/src/integration-with-amazon-s3-bucket/Module.md

 This example explains how to use the S3 client to connect with the Amazon S3 instance and to create a Amazon S3 bucket.

-You can find other integrations modules from [wso2-ballerina](https://github.com/wso2-ballerina) Github organization.
+You can find other integrations modules from [wso2-ballerina](https://github.com/wso2-ballerina) GitHub organization.

 ## What you'll build